-The Hebrew for 'week' and 'weeks' is translated from Strongs reference 7620.
+The Hebrew for 'week' and 'weeks' is translated from Strong's Concordance

-Strongs concordance lists 19 occurrences and if the 'seven' (actually
+Strong's lists 19 occurrences and if the 'seven' (actually 'sevens') of

 If these occurrences are classified according to the last letter (consonant)